peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int length,
         PeterO.Numbers.EContext ctx);

-Creates a binary float from a text string that represents a number.
-Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.
+Creates a binary floating-point number from a text string that represents a number.
+Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary floating-point number will be an approximation of this decimal number's value.
 The format of the string generally consists of:

  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)